 top of page

-Furthermore, she curates exhibitions in Denmark and the UK and gives talks on Japanese art and culture in both academic as well as commercial contexts.
+Following time spent in Melbourne and Barcelona and 7 years in London, now based in Paris and Copenhagen, Malene has extensive experience working in the international museum, auction and art publishing world.
+Furthermore, she curates exhibitions in Denmark and abroad and gives talks on Japanese art and culture in academic as well as commercial contexts.

 In 2017, Malene was invited to meet then Crown Prince Naruhito at the Japanese Embassy in Denmark as an acknowledgement of her work in promoting Japanese art in Denmark.